flexie/CSE-8803/docs/project.md

 The projects consist of three parts

-1. Proposal consisting of a “one pager”
+1. Proposal consisting of a “one pager” + "5 min pitch"
 2. Project presentation of 20 minutes with 5 minutes questions, presented at the end of the term
 3. A final report

+#### One pager + 5 min pitch

+On February 25th, everybody needs to give a 5 minute pitch on their project proposal.
+That same say, the "one pager" outlining the project is due by 6:00 PM.

 #### Proposal